ZooPhobia

-ZooPhobia is an American webcomic originally published in 2012 by Vivienne Medrano, from which she later loosely adapted characters and plotlines for her animated web and television series Hazbin Hotel and Helluva Boss.
-It follows a young woman named Cameron who travels to an interspecies sanctuary named Safe Haven.
+ZooPhobia is an American webcomic originally published in 2012 by Vivienne "VivziePop" Medrano, from which she later loosely adapted characters and plotlines for her animated musical television series Hazbin Hotel.
+It follows a young woman named Cameron, who travels to an interspecies sanctuary named Safe Haven.
+Two ZooPhobia short films, "The Son of 666" and "Bad Luck Jack", were released in 2013 and 2020, respectively.

 Plot

 Cameron, a neurotic young woman, is sent to an island sanctuary named Safe Haven by accident after she desperately pleas for a counseling job.
-She discovers that she cannot leave the island, or else it would lose its magic.
+She discovers that she cannot leave the island, as doing so would cause it to lose its magic.
 She spends the duration of the comic trying to lessen her fear of the animals (zoophobia) in Safe Haven, trying to adapt to the unfamiliar environment she was thrown into.